INTRO

 - Does telehealth fall under regulated care here?

-- How is it handled if something goes wrong clinically?
+- How is liability handled if something goes wrong?

 Interstate Teletherapy Laws in the United States